 Pyrrhus of Epirus: Biography, Pyrrhic Military Victories, Achievements & Facts

-Who was Pyrrhus, and how come did his name get associated with the phrase?
+Who was Pyrrhus, and how did his name come to be associated with the phrase?

 World History Edu delves into the history, military tactics, conquests and achievements of Pyrrhus of Epirus, a famed military ruler of the Hellenistic period (323 BC – 31 BC).